w3c/wai-tutorials/source/images/informative.html.erb.md

 support: <strong>Developed with support</strong> from the <a href="http://www.w3.org/WAI/ACT/">WAI-ACT</a> project, co-funded by the European Commission <abbr title="Information Society Technologies">IST</abbr> Programme.
 ---

 Informative images convey a simple concept or information that can be expressed in a short phrase or sentence.
-The text alternative should convey the meaning or identification that is displayed visually which typically isn’t a literal description of the image.
+The text alternative should convey the meaning or content that is displayed visually which typically isn’t a literal description of the image.

 In some situations a detailed literal description may be needed, but only when the content of the image is all or part of the conveyed information.
-Whether to treat an image as informative or [decorative](decorative.html) is a judgement that authors make, based on the reason for including the image on the page.
+Whether to treat an image as informative or [decorative](decorative.html) is a judgment that authors make, based on the reason for including the image on the page.

 ## Images used to label other information
 {:.ex}